val-l-hosler/E-Commerce-Web-Application/README.md

 4. PHP
 5. SQL

-<em>Note: In addition to my own CSS (style.css), I am also using normalize.css by Nicolas Gallagher.
+<em>Note: In addition to my CSS (style.css), I am also using normalize.css by Nicolas Gallagher.
 Also, none of the images are my own.</em>